 Link exchange has been a go-to strategy for link builders all over the world.
 But with the updates in Google’s algorithm, its popularity has been reduced through the years.
 Now we ask, what is link exchange in SEO nowadays?
 Is it still as effective as before?
 Or is it harmful to your link profile now?

-In this article, we will go through the nitty-gritty of link exchange in SEO.
+In this article, we will go through the nitty-gritty of link exchange for SEO.
 We will discuss the effects of link exchange on a website’s SEO and the possible dangers it can bring.
-We will also go through the proper way to do link exchange in 2021.
+We will also go through the proper way to do a link exchange.

 Let’s get to it!

 Link Exchange in SEO

 Before diving our noses deep into the how-to’s of link exchange, we have to understand it first.
 Link exchange happens between two websites that link to each other in their content.
 A couple of reasons for this exchange are: